isalkind/homebridge-ra2-select/README.md

 Follow the manufacturer's instructions to add the bridge to your HomeKit setup if necessary.

+> [!IMPORTANT]
+> Make sure that the RA2 Select has a static IP address assigned!

 ### Enable Telnet

 This plugin uses Telnet to communicate with the RA2 Select devices.
 By default, the RA2 Select has Telnet access disabled.
 To enable access: